darius-daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

                  Owner: no permission at all
                  Group: no permission at all
                  Other users: all the permissions
-\n9-John_Doe - A script that sets the mode of the file hello to this: -rwxr-x-wx 1
+\n9-John_Doe - A script that sets the mode of the file hello to this: -rwxr-x-wx
+\n10-mirror_permissions - A script that sets the mode of the file hello the same as olleh’s mode.